 Maharishi Parāśara

-was excited at the prospect of organizing the entire wisdom, and he believed written text was the only way to pull off such a miraculous thing.
-At the same time the issue was about freedom of expression.
-Siva
+was excited at the prospect of organizing information, and he believed written text was the way to pull off such a miracle.

 invented dance (Mudra